CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 So we need a way to access the input passed to the function each time.
 This will allow us to generalise our functionality: in other words, we’ll be able to reuse this function for any number we like.

-### parametrising a function
+### Parametrising a function

-To make this function reusable for any number, we need to introduce a parameter.
+To make this function reusable for any number, we need to introduce handle some input.
+We do this using a parameter.

 🔑 A parameter is a variable that enables us to reference the input to a function.

-We can write this as follows:
+We can add a parameter `num` to our function:

 ```js {linenos=table,hl_lines=1,linenostart=1}
 function convertToPercentage(num) {